Sensors and systems for atmospheric research, remote monitoring and rapid response

 LOA - 005

 The Long-baseline Optical Anemometer measures path-averaged crosswind and turbulence from distances of 100 meters to over 10 km.
-Using optical scintillation technology, LOA provides true remote sensing of turbulence and crosswind measurement for perimeter monitoring, artillery calculations, image enhancement, and aircraft wake vortex measurement.
+Using optical scintillation technology, its optics ‘see’ the always present temperature and density variation in small parcels of air as they move through the infrared beam.
+The LOA provides true remote sensing of turbulence and crosswind measurement for applications including perimeter monitoring, artillery calculations, image enhancement and aircraft wake vortex measurement.
 LOA has been used at Aberdeen Proving Ground, Sandia Labs, White Sands Missile Range, Argonne National Laboratories and many others.

-LOA is a rugged, reliable sensor, immune from typical error mechanisms.
+LOA is a rugged, extremely reliable sensor, immune from typical error mechanisms.
+The measurement principle is based on analyzing fluctuations in the optical signal and not absolute intensity.
 Constant internal diagnostics alert the user to any signal deviation.
 With its advanced DSP-based design, no field calibration is ever needed.

 LOA sensors are based on advanced technology tested and approved by the National Oceanic and Atmospheric Administration (NOAA), the Environmental Technology Laboratories (ETL), the National Institute for Standards and Technology (NIST) and the U.S. Environmental Protection Agency (EPA).